muon-build/muon/doc/book/src/scripting/type_specifiers.md

 brackets, e.g. `dict[str|int]` or `list[any]`.

-You can also wrap the entire type in `glob[<type>]` or `listify[<type>]` to get the special argument handling detailed in doc/contributing.md (search for `TYPE_TAG_{GLOB,LISTIFY}`).
+You can also wrap the entire type in `glob[<type>]` or `listify[<type>]` to get the special argument handling detailed in [Muon Internals](internals.md) (search for `TYPE_TAG_{GLOB,LISTIFY}`).

 Applying the `glob` tag to the type of a kwarg causes any unmatched keywords to